buddhist-uni/buddhist-uni.github.io/_content/articles/parajika-consequences_analayo.md

 Instead, the latter only involves an institutionalization of an option already available earlier, namely to continue to live at a monastery in robes but without all the privileges that come with full ordination.

 A clarification of a misunderstanding in Shayne Clarke's earlier presentation of the *śikṣādattaka* "repentance."

+See also Bhante's follow up paper, [*Pārājika Does Not Necessarily Entail Expulsion*](https://archive.org/download/aririab-vol-xxii/P%C4%81r%C4%81jika%20Does%20Not%20Necessarily%20Entail%20Expulsion.pdf), where he clarifies his position and responds to some critiques of this paper.